GregShiner/recipe-classifier/README.md

 ## Development Environment Dependency Requirements

-To investigate our code or develop it further for your own uses, please ensure all of the following dependencies are installed on your host machine / development environment.
-The configuration can be customized to your liking, however, this is our current reccommended setup for this project.
+To investigate our code or develop it further for your own uses, please ensure all the following dependencies are installed on your host machine / development environment.
+The configuration can be customized to your liking, however, this is our current recommended setup for this project.

 - [Python >= 3.8](https://wiki.python.org/moin/BeginnersGuide/Download)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)